yingsongsana/asking-for-a-friend-client/README.md

 1. Fork and clone this repository
 2. Run `npm install` for dependencies
-3. Run `npm run start` to see the client
+3. Run `npm start` to see the client

 ## Important Links